chx2/EasyDocs/README.md

 No database is required to run EasyDocs.
 A full-installation process will take less than five minutes and will have you easily spinning up documentation in no time!

+## Features
+There are numerous features within EasyDocs that make the creation of user documentation easy:

+- Database(less): One of the main features of EasyDocs is there is no need for a database of any sort.
+- Easy Configuration: Much of EasyDocs can be modified from one config file.
+This file has it's definitions layed out in very easy-to-understand terms, meaning someone without programming knowledge would be able to know what they're modifying.
+- ADA Compliancy: Documentation generated for the user is fully-ada compliant by default.
+- MVC-Like architecture: The structure of the EasyDocs source means modification is easy.
+No sifting through a gargled codebase for editing the visuals of a specific template.

 ## Prerequisites

 - A web server with PHP7+ installed